The IAX configuration file (iax.conf) contains

 in the dialplan, and the peer channel putting this all on hold did

-not suggest a music class.whatever
+not suggest a music class.whatever)

-If this option is set to passthrough
+If this option is set to passthrough, then the hold message will

 always be passed through as signaling instead of generating hold